DishanGimhan24/futurec-technologies/README.md

-# Irusri Group Web developer task
+# futurec technologies Web developer task
  Create a React application with a simple e-commerce functionality that includes user  authentication, and a shopping cart feature.
 The app does not require a backend; all state  management should be done with React Context or local state.

-# Project Name

-A brief description of your project goes here.

 ## Prerequisites